Nyegyi Kansang: Location

-The peak is referred as Katoie Gyang by the Puroik people and Kra-Daadi or Wapra Kra-Daadi by Nyishi tribes in East Kameng district of Arunachal Pradesh has an elevation of 7047 m.
+The peak is referred to as Katoie Gyang by the Puroik people and Kra-Daadi or Wapra Kra-Daadi by Nyishi tribes in East Kameng district of Arunachal Pradesh.
+It has an elevation of 7047 m.

 Katoie Gyang is one of the highest mountains in Arunachal Pradesh.
 The Kameng or Kaming (as referred to by Nyishi people) or Katoie Kwa Pi as referred to by Puroik people, is one of the most important rivers in Arunachal Pradesh.
 The Kameng or Katoie Kwa Pi is fed by several glaciers such as Katoie Gyang Glacier on the eastern flank of Katoie Gyang.
 The northern flank of the mountain is drained by the Subansiri.
+It is one of the three major peaks of the Kangto massif.

 Climbing history

-On October 23, 1995 five members of an Indian expedition under the leadership of MP Yadav claimed to have succeeded in the first ascent of the Nyegi Kantsang over the northeast ridge.
-However, it was later found that the team reached a point about 600 meters below the main summit, and the peak is still unclimbed.
+On October 23, 1995 a five-member Indian expedition led by MP Yadav claimed to have succeeded in the first ascent of the Nyegi Kantsang over the northeast ridge.
+However, it was later found that the team reached a point about 600 metres below the main summit, and the peak is still unclimbed.